 - Assess current business partners and relationships

-- Build a CM strategy and structure book
+- Build a Crisis Management strategy and structure book

 - Build playbook(s) by event

 Putting Your Restaurant Crisis Management Plan Into Action

 Full Disclosure: Tell the Truth!